bwesterb/pol/doc/FORMAT.md

 Containers are hidden in a large list of blocks.
 Typically a safe contains 1024 blocks.
 Each block belongs to a container or is random junk.
 We cannot distinguish a block that is random junk from a block owned by a container.

+Each block is in fact a quadruple: (`c1`, `c2`, `pk`, `m`).
+The pair (`c1`, `c2`) is an El-Gamal ciphertext for the private key corresponding to the public key `pk`.
+This is true, even if the block is junk.
+If the block is junk, the plaintext and private key are randomly generated and thrown away.  `m` is a key related to the private key of the block, used to improve performance of finding blocks.
+See the details below.

 To accommodate for the different levels of access each password gives, a container is split into (at most) five slices.